-In a split second, your world may have suddenly been turned upside down, all from someone else's negligent action.
-If you or your loved one was in a car accident in New York City, make sure you have an experienced attorney in your corner to protect your best interests.
+In a split second, your world may have been turned upside down, all from someone else’s negligent action.
+If you or a loved one was in a car accident in New York City, make sure you have an experienced attorney in your corner to protect your best interests.
 Car accident claims are highly complicated.
 Often, more than one party can be held responsible for causing the collision.
-We will aggressively pursue maximum compensation against all negligent parties to help you secure the compensation you are entitled.
+We will aggressively pursue maximum compensation against all negligent parties to help you secure the compensation you are entitled to.

 Every car accident claim is fact-specific.
-We conduct thorough investigations to identify the causes of serious and life-threatening motor vehicle accidents.
+We investigate thoroughly to identify the causes of serious and life-threatening motor vehicle accidents.

-A car crash can be extremely distressing, leaving its victims shaken and wondering what to do next.
+A car crash can be extremely distressing, leaving victims shaken and wondering what to do next.
 If you have been involved in a car accident, you may already know the extent of the damage such an incident can cause.
-You or your loved ones may be injured, and there's also a good chance that your vehicle will be in need of repair.
+You or your loved ones may be injured, and there’s a good chance your vehicle will need repair.

 All of this can be quite costly and it is natural to feel preoccupied with that.
-However, depending on the circumstances of the crash, you may need to file an accident report, as dictated by the New York State Vehicle and Traffic Law.
+Depending on the circumstances of the crash, however, you may need to file an accident report, as dictated by the New York State Vehicle and Traffic Law.
 This requirement applies in the following situations:

-- If someone is killed or injured in an accident, the police and all drivers involved in the crash are required to file a report with the DMV.
+- If someone is killed or injured in an accident, the police and all drivers involved in the crash are required to file a report with the Department of Motor Vehicles (DMV).

 - If the damage a crash caused to any one person’s property comes to a value of $1,001 or more, all drivers involved in the crash must submit a report to the DMV.

-If you fall under one of these categories and you do not file an accident report within the timeframe you are required to, the DMV may choose to suspend your drivers' license.
+If you fall under one of these categories and you do not file an accident report within the required time frame, the DMV can suspend your driver’s license.
 Thus, it is important to ensure that you do things correctly.

 What Compensation Can You Recover After A Car Crash?